MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-29-azure-ad-domain-services-3.md

     - AD PowerShell
     - DNS Server Tools

 The VM needs to be placed within one of the subnets created in the ARM VNET in a subnet that is **not** the gateway subnet.
+The backend subnet makes sense because in a production environment this may only be accessible via a jumpbox or private IP address via a VPN.

 Provision the VM either through the portal, via PowerShell or you can deploy via the ARM templates I've created and are stored on Github:
 - [Azure ARM deployment Template]